enormandeau/barque/README.md

 database or download additional sequences for the non-annotated species from NCBI to add them to it.
 Once the database has been improved, simply run the pipeline again with this new database.
-You can put`SKIP_DATA_PREP=1` in your config file if you wisht to avoid repeating the initial data preparation steps of **Barque**.
+You can put`SKIP_DATA_PREP=1` in your config file if you wish to avoid repeating the initial data preparation steps of **Barque**.
 You may need to repeat this procedure again until you are satisfied with the completeness of the results.